Endeavor Health

-Endeavor Health is a health system in the Chicago metropolitan area.
+Endeavor Health is a privately owned health system in the Chicago metropolitan area, Illinois, United States.
 It was formed in 2022 through the merger of NorthShore University Health System and Edward-Elmhurst Health.

 As of 2023, Endeavor operates nine hospitals.
 As of 2021, its medical group operated 70 offices with approximately 800 primary and specialty care physicians, as well as a Research Institute and Foundation.
 In total, the health system employs more than 10,000 people.

-Endeavor has a teaching affiliation with the University of Chicago Pritzker School of Medicine.

 History

 NorthShore University Health System

 NorthShore was founded as Evanston Hospital in 1891 during an outbreak of typhoid fever.
 In the early 1900s Evanston Hospital expanded and became a teaching hospital.

 Louis W. Sauer developed a vaccine for whooping cough (pertussis) at Evanston Hospital in the 1920s.
 The hospital became affiliated with Northwestern University and the Feinberg School of Medicine in the 1930s.

-Evanston Hospital expanded to 475 beds during the 1940s and established intensive care, cardiac care, kidney dialysis center and neonatology units.

-Evanston Hospital opened Glenbrook Hospital in 1977, and acquired Highland Park Hospital in 2000.

-In 1981, the Kellogg Cancer Care Center was established, the first cancer center built by a community hospital in the nation.

 The original Kellogg Cancer Care Center was demolished in 2008 and a new building opened in 2010.
 The four-story building incorporated the original center and houses all oncology services in the hospital.
 Its 22,000 square feet doubled the space of the previous center and provided space for multi-disciplinary care, including onsite patient access to medical oncologists, surgical oncologists, radiologists, pharmacists, financial aid and support staff.

-Formerly known as Evanston Northwestern Healthcare (ENH) while affiliated with Northwestern University Medical School, the integrated healthcare delivery system changed its academic affiliation and name in September 2008.

-The driving force behind the name change from "Evanston Northwestern Healthcare" to "NorthShore University Health System" was the result of a termination of the academic affiliation with Northwestern University Feinberg School of Medicine, thereby making the word "Northwestern" in the ENH name no longer appropriate.
-ENH subsequently established an academic affiliation with the University of Chicago Pritzker School of Medicine, thus the word "University" in its new title.

 Highland Park Hospital joined NorthShore in 2000.
 Skokie Hospital, formerly Rush North Shore Medical Center, was transferred to NorthShore in January 2009.

 NorthShore University HealthSystem absorbed Swedish (Covenant) Hospital in 2020 and Northwest Community Hospital in 2021.